bitrix24/b24restdocs/api-reference/imopenlines/openlines/chat-bots/index.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- From Sergey’s file: we are writing about how chatbots can operate in open lines, how it works, what scenarios we recommend supporting - automation rules, and providing a link to the section on creating chatbots.
+- from Sergei's file: we write about how chatbots can operate in open channels, how it works, what scenarios we recommend supporting - Automation rules, and provide a link to the section on creating chatbots.

 {% endnote %}